 - The use of facilities solely for the collection of information.

-Other activities that could trigger a tax presence in Nigeria include a dependent agency arrangement, execution of a turnkey project, artificial arrangements between related parties, or digital companies that have a significant economic presence (to be determined by the Minister of Finance) and management, technical, consultancy, and professional services that create significant economic presence (to be determined by the Minister of Finance).
+Other activities that could trigger a tax presence in Nigeria include a dependent agency arrangement, execution of a turnkey project, artificial arrangements between related parties, or digital companies that have a significant economic presence (as determined by the Minister of Finance) and management, technical, consultancy, and professional services that create significant economic presence (as determined by the Minister of Finance).